sivaramambikasaran/FLIPACK/README.md

     * To define your own kernel:
       Modify `class myKernel`.
     * To change input filename:
       The same step as described in 2.

+5. If you want to read matrix from binary file, and use standard kernel:

+    Go to `/examples`, open `"FLIPACK_binary_file_standard_kernel.cpp"`.
+    * To change input filename:
+      change the following lines in `main()`:
+      `string filenameMetadata 		=   "../input/metadata.txt"`;
+      `string filenameLocation 		= 	"../input/test_Location.bin"`;
+      `string filenameH        		= 	"../input/test_H.bin"`;
+      `string filenameX        		=   "../input/test_X.bin"`;
+      `string filenameR        		=   "../input/test_R.bin"`;
+      `string filenameMeasurement  =   "../input/test_Measurement.bin"`;
+    * To use standard kernel:
+     The same step as described in 1.

+6. If you want to read matrix from binary file, and use your own kernel:

+    Go to `/examples/`, open `"FLIPACK_binary_file_mykernel.cpp"`.
+    * To change the input filename:
+      The same step as described in 5.
+    * To define your own kernel:
+      Modify `class myKernel`.

 ###INPUT FILES

-Go to `/input/`, you should put your own input file in the input folder.
+Go to `/input/`, you should put your own input files in the input folder.
+**Donotes:**

+	N: 					Number of unknowns
+	m: 					Number of measurements
+	p: 					Number of terms in the structure
+	nMeasurementSet:	Number of measurement sets
+####TEXT FILES

 The file format is described as follows: